-Our strategy for dealing with additive bias-any BB power that is present in the absence of a true B-mode polarization signal-is straightforward.
+Our strategy for dealing with additive bias - any BB power that is present in the absence of a true B-mode polarization signal - is straightforward.
 We measure the mean BB power present in noisy, simulated bandpowers generated using TE input skies (i.e., no true BB power), and we subtract this bias from the data bandpowers and the simulated TEB bandpowers.
 This subtraction is performed prior to correcting for any multiplicative bias.
 The additive biases can to some degree be organized as follows.

-- 1. $E \to B$ from geometry and filtering-imperfect separation of E and B on a small area of sky and the high-pass filtering of the time-ordered data result in $E \to B$ leakage.
-The resulting bias in BB is approximately $+0.6\sigma$ in the lowest l -bin of the 150×150 spectrum, and smaller than 0.1σ in other l -bins of this spectrum or any l -bin of the other spectra. - 2. $(T, E) \rightarrow B$ from crosstalk-the electrical crosstalk between detectors results in $(T, E) \rightarrow B$ leakage, predominantly $T \rightarrow B$.
-Although the raw crosstalk-induced additive bias is as high as 1.0σ in the lowest l -bin of 150×150 , convolutional cleaning reduces this to $<0.1\sigma$. - 3.
-Negative noise bias from convolutional cleaning-we find that the convolutional cleaning step introduces a negative bias.
-By analyzing two sets of simulations that have convolutional cleaning turned on and off, we can isolate this effect.
-We find that its magnitude and shape are in broad agreement with a simplified analytic calculation given in the appendix.
-The amplitude of the bias is approximately -0.4σ in the lowest two l -bins of
+- $E \rightarrow B$ from geometry and filtering Imperfect separation of E and B on a small area of sky and the high-pass filtering of the time-ordered data result in $E \rightarrow B$ leakage.
+The resulting bias in BBis approximately $+0.6\sigma$ in the lowest l -bin of the 150×150 spectrum, and smaller than 0.1σ in other l -bins of this spectrum or any l -bin of the other spectra. - $(T, E) \rightarrow B$ from crosstalk The electrical crosstalk between detectors results in $(T, E) \rightarrow B$ leakage, predominantly $T \rightarrow B$.
+Although the raw crosstalk-induced additive bias is as high as 1.0σ in the lowest l -bin of 150×150 , convolutional cleaning reduces this to $< 0.1\sigma$. - Negative noise bias from convolutional cleaning -We find that the convolutional cleaning step introduces a negative bias.
+By analyzing two sets of simulations which have convolutional cleaning turned on and off, we can isolate this effect.
+We find that its magnitude and shape are in broad agreement with a simplified analytic calculation given in the Appendix.
+The amplitude of the bias is approximately -0.4σ in the lowest two l -bins of the 95×95 and 150×150 spectra, smaller elsewhere, and approximately zero at 95×150 .
+The convolutional cleaning process has strongly attenuated biases arising from convolutional leakage (crosstalk, beam systematics, etc.) in exchange for a small noise bias that we can characterize effectively perfectly.